 Victory rolls are one of the most quintessential 50s hairstyles for long hair.
 To re-create this style you will just need to practice your pin curl skills.
 Split the front of your hair into two even sections and lightly tease your hair.
 Teasing the hair that will go into the pin curls will give you more volume and grip.
 Roll the hair upwards and pin in place, one on each side of your part.
 Set your style for all-day wear by using some of the Dove Style+Care Extra Hold Hairspray and you’ll be good to go!

 3. Italian Cut

-The “Italian Cut” of the ’50s was a great 50s hairstyles for short hair where naturally curls girls could fashionably wear a pixie cut.
+The “Italian Cut” of the ’50s was a great 50s hairstyle for short hair where naturally curls girls could fashionably wear a pixie cut.
 This was a pretty short pixie that left the hair a little longer on top.
-Recreate this style today by using Bed Head by TIGI On the Rebound Curl Recall Cream on naturally curly hair.
+Recreate this style today by using Suave Luscious Curls Curl Defining Cream on naturally curly hair.
 If you don’t have naturally curly hair, check out our tutorial for curling short hair.

 4. Brushed Under Bob

 For a simple ’50s style try out the brushed under bob, or the faux bob, as we call it today.
 Work extra volume into your long hair by creating bouncy curls.
 Then, create a ponytail as you tuck your long hair underneath, resulting in a cool and modern take on this classic look.

 5. Gamine Pixie

 Women sporting short hair was nothing new in the ’50s, but the cool gamine pixie certainly was.
 This more boyish, playful take on the traditional shorter cuts took the world by storm.
 Add extra body to your short pixie with Bed Head by TIGI Manipulator Cream.
 Work a small amount of the cream through your hair and twist small sections of your for added texture.

 6. Poodle Hair

 What the ’50s dubbed as “poodle hair,” we’ve renamed to pineapple hair that is super popular today!
 This cool 50s hairstyles uses the woman’s natural curls to create a super fun look.
 To re-create this pineapple hairdo follow our step-by-step tutorial.